rockettheme/docs/Docs/joomla/templates/paradox/demo_module_10.md

 Turning on Mainbody Content
 -----

 This content appears on the front page because the **Mainbody Enabled** option has been turned on in the template settings.
-You can find these settings by navigating to **Administrator -> Extensions -> Templates Manager -> Reflex -> Advanced**.
+You can find these settings by navigating to **Administrator -> Extensions -> Templates Manager -> Paradox -> Advanced**.

 ![][advanced]